decodingchris/fantasy-online/README.md

 # Fantasy Online

-A text adventure game in ChatGPT.
+A visual text-adventure game in ChatGPT.

 ## Features